 1. Poor Communication

 One of the biggest barriers we see getting in the way of widespread user adoption is poor communication from the organisation.
 Staff can often be ill-informed about what the new technologies or system are and how to use them, leading to a lack of usage.
-During a digital transformation project, it’s important to make sure the change is communicated properly, through an engaging internal comms campaign.
+During a digital transformation project, it’s important to make sure the change is communicated properly.
+Create an engaging internal comms campaign.
+Make use of all channels available.
+And start building excitement!

 2. Lack of relatability